 As a result, Toledo drew the attention of progressive-era reformers.
 Among them was Samuel M. "Golden Rule" Jones, who was elected mayor in 1897.
 During his time in office, Jones worked to improve conditions for the working-class people of Toledo.
 He opened free kindergartens, built parks, instituted an eight-hour workday for city workers, and did much to reform the city government.
 Jones was very popular with the average citizen and was re-elected three times.
 He died in office in 1904, and his successor, Brand Whitlock, continued his reform efforts.

 As the progressive movement gained steam in Toledo, a few local business leaders began to get involved by donating land and money for various social programs.
-In 1903, a settlement house for immigrant women was opened at a home located at 1324 North Superior Street by a women's group from St. Paul's Church.
-The home was donated by Stevens Flower and his wife, Ellen.
-The Flowers had made their fortune in the seed and grain business, and after Ellen passed away, Stevens Flower was keen to have his wife's name associated with the Flower Home for Girls.
+In 1907, a settlement house for immigrant women called The Door of Hope was opened at a home located at 1324 North Superior Street by a women's group from St. Paul's Church.
+The home was donated by Stevens Flower.
+The Flowers had made their fortune in the seed and grain business, and after his wife Ellen passed away, Stevens Flower was keen to have his wife's name associated with the Door of Hope and the name was changed to the Flower Home for Girls.
 Later on, he did the same with Flower Hospital.

 In 1922, after a significant expansion and refurbishment, the Flower Home for Girls was renamed Flower Esther Hall in honor of the Book of Esther, the story of a Jewish orphan who became a Persian Queen.
 The expansion allowed the hall to nearly triple its occupancy to 30 residents.
 Around this time, the neighborhood surrounding the home was at the end of a demographic shift from primarily white middle-class residents to first and second generation Syrian-Lebanese and Greek immigrants.
 This demographic change also shifted the needs of the surrounding community.